abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 asking ourselves, *What am I undertaking?
 Why am I undertaking it?
 What are the results of my intentions?*

-In essence, we are resolving to take an interest in what we are doing—to be interested in the process of being present and applying ourselves to the activities at hand.
+In essence, we are resolving to take an interest in what we are doing---to be interested in the process of being present and applying ourselves to the activities at hand.
 That kind of resolve allows the mind to be buoyant and uplifted.
 And if we sustain this practice, the mind will become easily settled and clear.
 It's all about learning to bring about superior resolve and holding that resolve with understanding and discernment.

 # An Auspicious Day of Blessings